Home » Blog » Destinations » The 23 Most Beautiful Places in Asia

 Bagan is an ancient city in Myanmar, which is also recognized as a UNESCO World Heritage Site.
 The former capital of the Bagan Kingdom from the 9th to the 13th centuries, the city contains the remains of more than 10,000 Buddhist temples, pagodas, and monasteries.

-It's an absolute bucket list destination, and I am lucky to have visited as I truly believe Myanmar is one of the most beautiful countries in Asia.
+It's an absolute bucket list destination, and I am lucky to have visited it as I truly believe Myanmar is one of the most beautiful countries in Asia.

 Exploring the temple plain is an enchanting experience at any time of day, but it is transformed as their spires form a backdrop of sunrise and sunset.
 Highlights include the twin golden Buddhas in Dhammayangy Temple, the candlelit North Guni Temple, and a hot air balloon ride over the temple plain.